 Recommendation 4.1 requires the audit committee to be structured so that it consists only of non-executive directors with a majority of independent directors, chaired by an independent chairperson who is not chairperson of the Board and has at least three members.
-During the year ended 30 June 2021, the Company did not have a separately established audit committee.
+The Company does not currently have a separately established audit committee.
 The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to necessitate the formation of an audit committee.
-The Board acting as the audit committee, specifically reviews the risk management framework twice a year, at half year and year end, to ensure that it continues to be effective in relation to the Group's operations and objectives.
+The Board, acting as the audit committee, specifically reviews the risk management framework twice a year, at half year and year end, to ensure that it continues to be effective in relation to the Group's operations and objectives.